From Casetext: Smarter Legal Research

 We agree with both of the mother’s arguments.
 We will address each argument in turn.

-First, "a motion seeking an ex parte temporary injunction-or for that matter, seeking almost any immediate ex parte relief-must demonstrate how and why providing reasonable notice would actually accelerate, precipitate, or otherwise permit the threatened irreparable injury to occur."
+[1, 2] First, "a motion seeking an ex parte temporary injunction—or for that matter, seeking almost any immediate ex parte relief—must demonstrate how and why providing reasonable notice would actually accelerate, precipitate, or otherwise permit the threatened irreparable injury to occur ."
 Smith v.
-Crider, 932 So.2d 393, 397 (Fla.
+Crider, 932 So.
+2d 393, 397 (Fla.
 2d DCA 2006) (emphases added).
-Here, the father's contempt motion based on the mother's alleged violation of the prior timesharing order, and the father's arguments at the hearing on his contempt motion, already had put the mother on notice of the grounds upon which he was seeking relief against the mother.
+Here, the father’s contempt motion based on the mother’s alleged violation of the prior timesharing order, and the father’s arguments at the hearing on his contempt motion, already had put the mother on notice of the grounds upon which he was seeking relief against the mother.
 Thus, the father did not reasonably show that filing an ex parte emergency motion thirteen days later, based on the same grounds, "would actually accelerate, precipitate, or otherwise permit the threatened irreparable injury to occur."
 Id.

-Second, after the mother objected to the circuit court having set the return hearing on its non-evidentiary uniform motion calendar, the circuit court was unable to set a properly noticed evidentiary hearing regarding the matters upon which the father had based his ex parte emergency motion until four months later, thus depriving the mother of a prompt opportunity to be heard.
-See Smith, 932 So.2d at 398 (where a trial court enters an order temporarily modifying custody of a child without affording prior notice to the opposing party based on the existence of an emergency situation, "an opportunity to be heard should be provided to the opposing party as soon thereafter as possible"); Ashby v.
-Murray, 113 So.3d 951, 954 (Fla.
+[3] Second, after the mother objected to the circuit court having set the return hearing on its non-evidentiary uniform motion calendar, the circuit court was unable to set a properly noticed evidentiary hearing regarding the matters upon which the father had based his ex parte emergency motion until four months later, thus depriving the mother of a prompt opportunity to be heard.
+See Smith, 932 So.
+2d at 398 (where a trial court enters an order temporarily modifying custody of a child without affording prior notice to the opposing party based on the existence of an emergency situation, "an opportunity to be heard should be provided to the opposing party as soon thereafter as possible"); Ashby v.
+Murray, 113 So.
+3d 951, 954 (Fla.
 5th DCA 2013) ("[B]efore entering an emergency modification order, every reasonable effort should be made to ensure both parties have an opportunity to be heard.
-If this is not possible ... an opportunity to be heard should be provided as soon thereafter as possible.") (citation and internal quotation marks omitted).
+If this is not possible … an opportunity to be heard should be provided as soon thereafter as possible.") (citation and internal quotation marks omitted).
 While we appreciate the very busy dockets of our trial court colleagues, we do not consider a four-month delay to obtain an evidentiary hearing regarding the matters upon which the father had based his ex parte emergency motion to have been "as soon thereafter as possible."
 Id.

-The circuit court's abrupt attempt to conduct the evidentiary hearing immediately upon the mother's objection was not a reasonable solution either, as the mother did not have adequate notice and opportunity to be prepared to participate in an unnoticed evidentiary hearing.
+[4] The circuit court’s abrupt attempt to conduct the evidentiary hearing immediately upon the mother’s objection was not a reasonable solution either, as the mother did not have adequate notice and opportunity to be prepared to participate in an unnoticed evidentiary hearing.
 As our sister court stated in Juliano v.
-Juliano, 687 So.2d 910 (Fla.
+Juliano, 687 So.
+2d 910 (Fla.
 3d DCA 1997):

-While we believe that trial courts should have great discretion over their procedures, including the functioning of their motion calendars, ... [i]t is expected that motion calendar hearings are for the purpose of resolving matters which require little time and are limited to arguments of counsel.
+While we believe that trial courts should have great discretion over their procedures, including the functioning of their motion calendars, … [i]t is expected that motion calendar hearings are for the purpose of resolving matters which require little time and are limited to arguments of counsel.
 While there is nothing to prevent the trial court from hearing testimony in uncontested matters, or by agreement of all involved, testimony in disputed matters comes as a surprise at motion calendar.
-Accordingly, to avoid sandbagging of parties, if the court is to allow testimony in disputed motion calendar hearings, specific notice of such intention must be
+Accordingly, to avoid sandbagging of parties, if the court is to allow testimony in disputed motion calendar hearings, specific notice of such intention must be given, with a sufficient interval to prepare and adequate opportunity to present contrary testimony prior to ruling.

 Conclusion and Remand Directions